Equality & Diversity

 Enterprise Director at Vodafone Ireland and Chair of THEA Council of Presidents, Regina Moran, welcomed the publication, stating “This is a significant milestone in the evolution of our technological higher education sector, with an explicit acknowledgement that, although we have present and former females in Presidential roles and in leading positions across the sector, we need to do much more in order to ensure diverse proportional representation at senior level.
 We are committing to target the very grass roots of career-planning – at the access point to education and progression through levels of attainment – so that succession planning for senior roles will support gender balanced diversity.”

-Dr Joseph Ryan, CEO, THEA stated “This is a most significant first step along the path to actively targeting even greater diversity across all fourteen Institutes of Technology and a diversity that can realize gender balance within our institutions.
+Dr Joseph Ryan, CEO, THEA stated “This is a most significant first step along the path to actively targeting even greater diversity across the technological higher education sector and a diversity that can realize gender balance within our institutions.
 We look forward to working with the Minister following the imminent publication of the report from the Gender Equality Taskforce to produce action plans and work programmes that support each of the six key objectives outlined in our statement.
 These work programmes and actions will also support the Institutes in their on-going work towards receiving Athena SWAN awards”.